 Beauty sleep: it’s not just an old cliché.
 Sleep is one of the most important things your body needs to help repair and regenerate.
-Not getting enough zzz’s can wreak havoc on your internal health, causing everything from a slower metabolism to irritability to painful skin issues.
+Not getting enough sleep can wreak havoc on your internal health, causing everything from a slower metabolism to irritability to painful skin problems.
 While you snooze, your skin goes into repair mode, sending fresh cells to the epidermis to give your skin a youthful glow.
 Skimp on shut-eye and you can expect to see the deficiency on your face.

 Breakouts & Inflammation

 When you don’t get enough sleep, your body goes into panic mode, releasing loads of stress hormones like cortisol.
 These stress hormones increase inflammation and make it harder for your body to battle acne-causing bacteria.
 This increase in inflammation can cause red, painful breakouts and exacerbate underlying inflammatory skin conditions like psoriasis and rosacea.
 If you notice a stress-induced breakout lurking, an at-home face peel with salicylic acid like our TCA Multi-Acid Face Peel to kill acne-causing bacteria and keep skin clear.

 When your body is all wigged out from lack of sleep, your blood vessels dilate, causing blood to pool under your eyes.
 As blood gathers, pesky dark circles appear and can be challenging to diminish.
 Get some shut eye and pop our Firming Eye Complex in the fridge to give your skin a refreshing treatment that helps reduce puffiness.
 Use our MicroNeedling Tool with our Firming Eye Complex and Ice Roller to de-puff, hydrate, and thicken the epidermis to reduce the appearance of dark circles.